 Where is Search located?

 The Search tool can be accessed from any screen in Uptick.
-Click on the magnifying glass in the upper right corner, and Search will open in a new window.
+Click on the magnifying glass in the upper right corner.

 How Search works

-When the search window opens, you’ll see a left sidebar with filter options.
-On the right you'll see any “Recent Searches”, and once filters are selected and applied, your search results will display there.
+When the search window opens, on the left you'll filter options.
+On the right you'll see any “Recent Searches” (if you have any).

-The questions and associated comments will display to the right, organized by date, in the same order they appear in a 1:1.
+The questions and comments will display to the right, organized by date.

-In the top right corner of the search results, you’ll see a “Most Recent” dropdown.
-This is the default order of the results, and can be changed to “Oldest First”.
+In the top right corner of the search window, you’ll see a “Most Recent” dropdown.
+This can also be changed to “Oldest First”.

 Click the blue “Reset Filters” button at the top of the left sidebar to remove your filter selection:

-Or, you can change your search results by selecting and deselecting other filter options, then scrolling down to the bottom again and clicking on "Apply filters".
+Or, you can change your search results by selecting and deselecting filter options, then clicking on "Apply filters" again.

 Using Search Filters

 Narrow your search results by a specific individual (or multiple).
-Click the “Enter a teammate’s name” dropdown and you’ll see a list of everyone that you’ve ever had a 1:1 with in Uptick (this includes both managers and team members, and includes deactivated users).
+Click on the dropdown menu and you’ll see a list of everyone that you’ve ever had a 1:1 with in Uptick (this includes both managers and team members, and includes deactivated users).
 Or, start typing a name to filter the list.

 Select a team member here to only view 1:1 responses written by them.

-These categories correlate with the questions asked in your 1:1s (Goals, Priorities, About the Team, etc.), and helps with narrowing down your search history!
+These categories correlate with the questions asked in your 1:1s (Goals, Action Items, Decks like About the Team or Productivity, etc.).

-Any questions used in a 1:1 that are created by Uptick have a category already assigned.
-If you or your manager have created a custom question, then assigning a category is optional.
+Any questions created by Uptick have a category already assigned.
+If a custom question was created, assigning a category is optional for custom questions, so filtering by category might not be possible.

 Filter your history by an automatic date range (3 months, 6 months, 12 months), or choose a custom date range.